Min. time required: 2:00

 Best season to see the falls Copy link to clipboard

 • The Rhine Falls are accessible from November to March as well.
-You can't get on the boats, but you can still see the falls from the northern and southern promenades.
+You can't enjoy a boat ride, but you can still admire the falls from the northern and southern promenades.

 Weather info and forecasts Copy link to clipboard